To all Membership,

 Legion Post 77 policy prohibits any form of outside food or beverage - regardless of reason.

-Families welcome, however all in attendance must buy game pack.
+Families are welcome; however, all in attendance must buy game pack.